thomasmueller/franklin-fragment-converter/README.md

 # franklin-fragment-converter

-A converter for content fragments to SQL
+A converter for content fragments stored in Apache Jackrabbit Oak to a relational database.

+Currently supported databases are PostgreSQL and SQLite, or, for testing purposes, creation of a SQL script.

 ## Build

     mvn clean install

 ## Running